esrc-official/ESRC-SDK-Android/README.md

 ## Install ESRC SDK

-This page provides a step-by-step guide that demonstrates how to build and configure an in-app face and bio-analysis using ESRC SDK.
+This page provides a step-by-step guide that demonstrates how to build and configure an in-app face and bio-analysis using the ESRC SDK.

 ### Step 1: Download and install the third-party libraries (OpenCV, TensorFlow, RxJava)